 Public Debate and Stock Prices: Evidence from the Voting Premium

-An intense debate on the use of limited-voting shares developed in the UK between 1955 and 1970.
-We show that negative news coverage of limited-voting shares is associated with an increase in the relative price of voting and limited-voting shares, even if no new material information is revealed.
+An intense debate on the use of limited-voting shares developed in the UK during the 1950s.
+Using a unique hand-collected dataset, we show that negative news coverage of limited-voting shares is associated with an increase in the relative price of voting and limited-voting shares (the voting premium), even if no new material information has been revealed.
 The effects are stronger for firms that are difficult to arbitrage.
-Furthermore, negative news coverage is followed by lower returns for voting shares than for limited-voting shares.
-Our results suggest that the public debate may have limited firms’ ability to use limited-voting shares and have broader implications for corporate governance.
+Furthermore, a higher voting premium and negative news for dual class firms are followed by lower returns for voting shares than for limited-voting shares suggesting a reversion to fundamentals.
+Taken together, our results indicate that during this period investors views may have limited firms ability to use limited-voting shares and have broader implications on the effects of investors views for stock prices and corporate governance.

-Keywords: Corporate Governance, Dual Class Shares, Public Debate
+Keywords: Category, Corporate Governance, Dual Class Shares, Public Opinion

 JEL Classification: G02, G1, G3